spdk/spdk/doc/sma.md

 - `volume`: Volume parameters describing a volume to immediately attach to the created device.
 This field may be optional for some device types (e.g. NVMe), while it may be required for others (e.g. virtio-blk).
+Extending parameters with crypto attributes like encryption type, keys, tweak mode allows the user to configure crypto when attaching a volume to a device.
+Users must specify the crypto engine to use under `crypto` section in config.
+It is also possible to register out-of-tree crypto engines by inheriting from the `CryptoEngine` class.
 - `params`: Device-specific parameters.
 The type of this structure determines the type of device to create.